Brad Lidge: 2008

 In February 2008, Lidge tore the meniscus in his right knee while pitching off the mound during Spring training.
-To exacerbate matters, this was the same knee that he had had surgery on during the off-season.
+This was the same knee that he had had surgery on during the off-season.
 Later in the month, he had successful arthroscopic surgery on his right knee to repair the torn meniscus.
 As a result, Lidge sat out until April 5 to start the season.

-During the early 2008 season, Lidge showed signs that he regained the dominant form he displayed in his earlier career.
+Early in the 2008 season, Lidge showed signs that he regained the dominant form he displayed in his earlier career.
 In the opening two months of the season, he converted 12 save opportunities and allowed just two earned runs.
 In May, Lidge returned to Minute Maid Park, where he was greeted by a mixed reaction from Astros fans, but he recorded his 12th save of the season against his former team.
 He opened the month of June, usually the start of the summer's heavy-hitting season, with three saves earned in three straight games versus the Florida Marlins and the Cincinnati Reds.

-In July 2008, Lidge signed a 3-year contract extension with the Phillies.
+In July 2008, Lidge signed a three-year contract extension with the Phillies.
 Lidge also set new Phillies records by converting his first 19 save opportunities and 35 straight saves.

-Lidge was named to the roster of the 2008 Major League Baseball All-Star Game.
+Lidge was named to All-Star Game roster.
 He was announced before the game as the closer.
 After warming up six separate times, he ended up the final pitcher available in the game, and pitched in the 15th inning.
 He allowed a game-winning sacrifice fly in the bottom half of the inning, as the American League won the game, 4–3.